AliceMadama/BDTProject2023/README.md

 The name of the bot is @routecalculatorBDT_bot.
 It should be used only when running the bot files, as the function bot_polling() must be in use for it to communicate with the user.
 More detailed documentation is found within the code.

 > **Warning**
-> You should have Firefox installed on your running device for the code to produce a proper Folium graph
+> You should have Firefox installed on your running device for the code to produce a proper Folium graph.
+> It doesn't consider every single possible exception, try to stick with the given instructions.

 ---
 _Additional things_: